-The best months for traveling in Italy are from April to June and mid-September to October—temperatures are usually comfortable, rural colors are richer, and the crowds aren’t too intense.
+The best months for traveling in much of Italy are from April to June and mid-September to October: Temperatures are usually comfortable, rural colors are rich, and the crowds aren’t too intense (except around Easter).
 From July through early September the country’s holiday spots teem with visitors.
-May and June usually see the highest hotel prices in Rome and Florence.
+Easter, May, and June usually see the highest hotel prices in Rome and Florence.

-August is the worst month in most places: Not only does it get uncomfortably hot, muggy, and crowded, but seemingly the entire country goes on vacation, at least from August 15 onward—and many Italians take off the entire month.
-Many family-run hotels, restaurants, and shops are closed (except at the spas, beaches, and islands, where most Italians head).
-Paradoxically, you will have many urban places almost to yourself if you visit in August—Turin and Milan, in particular, can seem virtual ghost towns, and hotels there (and in Florence and Rome) are heavily discounted, Just be aware that fashionable restaurants and nightspots are usually closed for the whole month.
+August is the worst month in many places: Not only does it get uncomfortably hot and muggy, but seemingly the entire country goes on vacation for at least two weeks (many Italians take off the entire month).
+Plenty of family-run hotels, restaurants, and shops are closed, except at the spas, beaches, and islands, where most Italians head.
+Paradoxically, you will have many urban places almost to yourself if you visit in August—Turin and Milan in particular can seem virtual ghost towns, and even excellent hotels there are heavily discounted.
+(Florence and Rome are no longer as quiet as they once were.)
+Just be aware that many fashionable restaurants and nightspots are closed for the whole month.

-From late October to Easter, many attractions operate on shorter (sometimes much shorter) winter hours, and some hotels are closed for renovation or redecoration, though that is less likely if you are visiting the cities.
+From late October to Easter, many attractions operate on shorter winter hours, and some hotels are closed for renovation or redecoration, although inconvenience is much less likely if you are visiting a city.
 Many family-run restaurants take a week or two off sometime between November and February; spa and beach destinations become padlocked ghost towns.

 The rainiest months pretty much everywhere are usually October and November.